-It has been a pleasure to serve the residents of Mendham Township since January 2018.
-And, I am excited to run for re-election and continue working on areas that are important to them.
+It has been a pleasure to serve the residents of Mendham Township since January 2018, and I am humbled to be re-elected in 2020 with a record-setting vote for a local candidate!

 Right now, I am focused on the most important issue — the COVID-19 outbreak — and helping to provide information and support to residents.
 This is a terrible, unprecedented crisis, and my thoughts and prayers are with residents who have coronavirus and their families.
 As part of the township's response, I spearheaded an outreach program to call elderly residents, in particular those living alone, to check in and ensure they are doing okay.
 I organized a team to make calls, including First Aid Squad Cadets, members of the Citizens Emergency Response Team and the mayor.